Gorgon Barrow Island Net Conservation Benefits Fund

 The Board advertised for the first round of funding on 16 March 2011 and received 23 project proposals.
-Four projects were recommended to the Minister for environment and the first round of successful projects were approved by the Minister in February 2012.
+Four projects were recommended to the Minister for the environment and the first round of successful projects were approved by the Minister in February 2012.

-A second round of funding was advertised on 14 October 2015 and one additional project was approved along with the second stage of the Dirk Hartog Island project by the Minister in August 2016.
+The second round of funding was advertised on 14 October 2015 and one additional project was approved along with the second stage of the Dirk Hartog Island project by the Minister in August 2016.

 Current NCB Projects